-Department-based shift huddles should be a 5- to 7-minute “stand up” meeting, meaning that everyone is on their feet and attentive.
+Department-based shift huddles should be a 5- to 7-minute 'stand up'meeting, meaning that everyone is on their feet and attentive.
 The expectation is that the meeting will be fast and relevant.
 It is critical to keep key metrics front and center during huddles and use visuals to focus the huddle on outcomes.
-Conduct huddles around the metric board or bring a visual representation of the department’s or unit’s metrics out to the huddle to keep the team focused and informed.
-For example, the huddle leader might reference fall rates and engage the team stating, “What are we going to differently today to make sure we don’t have a patient fall?”
+Conduct huddles around the metric board or bring a visual representation of the department's or unit's metrics out to the huddle to keep the team focused and informed.
+For example, the huddle leader might reference fall rates and engage the team stating, 'What are we going to do differently today to make sure we don't have a patient fall?”

 The result has been a stretch of over 60 days without a patient falling on a 24-bed unit that encourages patients to improve their mobility.

 Kristin Pastore, RN, BSN, a clinical manager on the orthopedics unit at Carolina East has seen similar results.
-“By far the most positive effect from an elevated huddle process is that staff demonstrates a higher sense of unit ownership, accountability and communication.
-As a result of increased communication, we were able to go 83 days without a fall on orthopedics which is significant since every patient is a high risk for falls.”
+'By far the most positive effect from an elevated huddle process is that the staff demonstrates a higher sense of unit ownership, accountability and communication.
+As a result of increased communication, we were able to go 83 days without a fall on orthopedics, which is significant since every patient is a high risk for falls.”

 Kristin's team no longer views huddles as just another thing to do.
 They are invested and understand the rewards.
 When the team did experience a fall recently, every staff member working was extremely upset and took the patient fall personally.
 The increased awareness created by the huddles has enhanced their teamwork and the way they communicate with each other.

 Safety Risks and the HRO Huddle Difference